wvbirder/DEVCS-MYSQL-Workshop/workshops/devcs-mysql/Intro.md

-# Containerized Development and Deployment with Docker
+# MySQL Deployment using Infrastructure as Code

-Welcome to the **Oracle Public Cloud** Docker Development and Deployment workshop.
-This workshop will walk you through the process of creating an infrastructure to support deployment of a multi-container Docker application (AlphaOffice).
+Welcome to the **Oracle Public Cloud** MySQL Deployment using Infrastructure as Code workshop.
+This workshop will walk you through the process of creating an infrastructure to support deployment of a MYSQL in the Oracle Cloud using Developer Cloud Service.
+Then, you will deploy a couple of microservices (AlphaOffice application) to Oracle Application Container Cloud Service that uses that MYSQL database.

 To learn more about this workshop please watch the video below.

 ![](images/000jumpstart/JS5-2.png)

-<a href="https://www.youtube.com/watch?v=ivNEREBsH9k&t=0s&index=3&list=PLPIzp-E1msrYGLKIgW3njO3uUkvXD0bAH" target="_video">Workshop Overview</a>
+<a href="https://www.youtube.com/watch?v=ivNEREBsH9k&t=0s&index=3&list=PLPIzp-E1msrYGLKIgW3njO3uUkvXD0bAH" target="_video">Workshop Overview link goes here</a>

 **Step 1**: Acquire an Oracle Cloud Trial Account